 Acute illness and injury care

-If you visit your primary care doctor because you’re sick, injured, or have symptoms that concern you, your doctor will likely be able to:
+If you visit a primary care doctor because you’re sick, injured, or have symptoms that concern you, a doctor will likely be able to:

-- perform lab tests to diagnose your condition
+- perform lab tests, including blood tests, to diagnose your condition

 - prescribe appropriate medications for your condition